Welcome to Hosseini Lab

 The central theme of our group research is the light-atom interaction and its role in quantum optical communication and sensing.
 Our research directions include 1) cooperative interaction of light with periodic arrays of ions in nano- or micro-photonic structures, 2) quantum light generation and storage using atoms in cryogenic solids or room-temperature atoms, 3) enhanced sensing and imaging using optomechanical, quantum optical, and atomic systems.

-Our group is in the process of moving to Northwestern University.
+Our group has recently moved to Northwestern University.

 We have Ph.D. and Postdoctoral positions for qualified applicants.
 Please reach out to Prof. Hosseini (mh(at)purdue.edu) with your CV if interested.

 • Yisheng Lei, Faezeh Kimiaee, Tian Zhong, Alexander Kuzmich, Christoph Simon and Mahdi Hosseini, "Quantum Optical Memory for Entanglement Distribution", arXiv:2304.09397 (quant-ph) (2023).

 • Trevor Kling and Mahdi Hosseini, "Characteristics of 1D ordered arrays of optical centers in solid-state photonics", J. of Physics: Photonics , 5, 024003, (2023).